Sidesperson

 • as the choir is receiving communion go to the front pew,

-• once the choir has received, invite people to go forward to receive communion, ensuring that there are few delays,
+• once the choir has received, as you move toward the back of the nave, invite people to go forward to receive communion, ensuring that there are few delays,

 • if anyone can’t come for communion, advise the presider so that communion may be brought to them.